 - Rapid Heartbeat

-These symptoms can be very scary – so scary, in fact, that some people are hospitalized as they worry they're having a heart attack.
-What most people don't realize, however, is that all of these symptoms are caused by one common anxiety problem: shallow breathing.
+These symptoms can be quite scary - so scary, in fact, that some people are hospitalized as they worry they're having a heart attack.
+But what is fascinating is that many of these symptoms can, in some cases, be traced back to one specific anxiety symptom: shallow breathing.

 Shallow breathing is defined as small, short breaths.
-When caused by anxiety, they are almost never dangerous and rarely indicate an underlying health problem (although obesity may increase the risk of shallow breathing).
-However, this little anxiety symptom can cause a cascade of reactions that have wreaked havoc on millions of people with anxiety.
+When caused by anxiety, they are unlikely to be dangerous and rarely indicate an underlying health problem (although obesity may increase the risk of shallow breathing).
+However, this little anxiety symptom can cause a cascade of reactions that have wreaks havoc on millions of people with anxiety.

-It's most commonly associated with panic attacks, but it may be present in every type of anxiety disorder.
-If you haven't yet, take my anxiety test to learn more about what you might be suffering from.
+It's most commonly associated with panic attacks, but it may be present in other types of anxiety disorder.

 The Problem Isn't Too Little Air - It's Too Much